eric-skaftason/digitize/readme.md

 # Digitize

-Digitize is a web app that uses machine learning algorithms to recognise handwritten digits.
+Digitize is a web app that uses the MNIST dataset to recognise handwritten digits.

 ## Features: